Weak Closed-Loop Solvability of Stochastic Linear Quadratic Optimal Control Problems of Markovian Regime Switching System: Introduction

 \ms

-An important topic of the development of stochastic LQ optimal control problems is that the state systems involve random jumps, such as Poisson jumps or the regime switching jumps.
-This topic is of interest and of practical importance in various fields such as science, engineering, financial management and economics.
+A topic of state systems involving random jumps, such as Poisson jumps or regime switching jumps, is of interest and of importance in various fields such as engineering, management, finance, economics, and so on.
 For example, Wu and Wang \cite{Wu-Wang 2003} considered the stochastic LQ optimal control problems with Poisson jumps and obtained the existence and uniqueness of the deterministic Riccati equation.
 Using the technique of completing squares, Hu and Oksendal \cite{Hu-Oksendal 2008} discussed the stochastic LQ optimal control problem with Poisson jumps and partial information.
 Yu \cite{Yu 2017} investigated a kind of infinite horizon backward stochastic LQ optimal control problems.
 Li, Wu and Yu \cite{Li-Wu-Yu 2018} solved the indefinite stochastic LQ optimal control problem with Poisson jumps.
-Meanwhile, the stochastic control problems involving regime switching jumps have been extensively studied in the areas of applied probability and stochastic controls.
-There has been dramatically increasing interest in studying this family of stochastic control problems as well as their financial applications, see, for examples, Zhou and Yin \cite{Zhou-Yin 2003,Yin-Zhou 2004}, Zhang, Siu and Meng \cite{Zhang-Siu-Meng 2010}, Zhang, Elliott and Siu \cite{Zhang-Elliott-Siu 2012}, Zhang, Sun and Xiong \cite{Zhang-Sun-Xiong 2018}, Mei and Yong \cite{Mei-Yong 2018}, and Hu, Liang and Tang \cite{Hu-Liang-Tang 2018}.
+Meanwhile, there has been dramatically increasing interest in studying this family of stochastic control problems as well as their financial applications, see, for examples, Zhou and Yin \cite{Zhou-Yin 2003,Yin-Zhou 2004}, Zhang, Siu and Meng \cite{Zhang-Siu-Meng 2010}, Zhang, Elliott and Siu \cite{Zhang-Elliott-Siu 2012}, Zhang, Sun and Xiong \cite{Zhang-Sun-Xiong 2018}, Mei and Yong \cite{Mei-Yong 2018}, Hu, Liang and Tang \cite{Hu-Liang-Tang 2018} and Sun and Wang \cite{Sun-Wang 2019}.
 Moreover, Ji and Chizeck \cite{Ji-Chizeck 1990,Ji-Chizeck 1992} formulated a class of continuous-time LQ optimal controls with Markovian jumps.
 Zhang and Yin \cite{Zhang-Yin 1999} developed hybrid controls of a class of LQ systems modulated by a finite-state Markov chain.
-Li, Zhou and Ait Rami \cite{Li-Zhou-Ait Rami 2003} introduced indefinite stochastic LQ optimal controls with regime switching jumps.
+Li, Zhou and Ait Rami \cite{Li-Zhou-Ait Rami 2003} initiated indefinite stochastic LQ optimal controls with regime switching jumps.
 Liu, Yin and Zhou \cite{Liu-Yin-Zhou 2005} considered near-optimal controls of regime switching LQ problems with indefinite control weight costs.
+Some other recent development concerning regime switching jumps see Donnelly and Heunis \cite{DH12}, and Li and Zheng \cite{LZ15}.

 \ms